 Trains from Kuala Lumpur

 The first stretch from, Kuala Lumpur in Malaysia to the Thai border, is by far the most comfortable since the trains in Malaysia have become quicker, more comfortable, and much more efficient, with the introduction of the ETS (Electric Train Service 2015).
-And now the journey takes around 5hrs 30mins to Padang Besar (at the Thai border), with two journeys scheduled per day (normally 11:00 and 18:00), costing around $30 per person (full timetable and booking here).
+And now the journey takes around 5hrs 30mins to Padang Besar (at the Thai border), with two or three journeys scheduled per day (full timetable and booking here).
 But, personally, I would break up the journey to Thailand, with a stop at Penang (connection at Butterworth station) where there are more frequent connections (10 trains per day) with Kuala Lumpur (full timetable and booking here).
-All trains leave from KL Sentral Station which connects with the LRT and Monorails of Kuala Lumpur (our Kuala Lumpur Guide here).
+All trains leave from KL Sentral Station (KL Sentral hotels here) which connects with the LRT and Monorails of Kuala Lumpur (our Kuala Lumpur Guide here).

 Trains from Butterworth (Penang)